simonedbarber/admin/README.md

 ```

 Then enable group permission in admin.
-IMPORTANT: resources registered later than this, will not be managed by group permission system.
-So call this function after all the resources that you want to managed by group are registered
+IMPORTANT: resources registered later than this will not be managed by group permission system.
+So call this function after all the resources that you wanted are registered.

 ```go
 // adm is a qor admin instance